-Similar species: The Mississippi Lowlands of southeastern Missouri is a zone where the ranges of several subspecies of river cooter overlap and interbreed, causing much variation in physical characteristics there.
-The similar-looking red-eared slider is distinguished by the red head stripe behind each eye, and by the lower shell, which is boldly marked with a dark brown smudge in each scute.
+Similar species: The similar-looking red-eared slider (Trachemys scripta elegans) occurs nearly statewide and is distinguished by a red "ear" stripe behind each eye, and by the lower shell, which is boldly marked with a dark brown smudge in each scute.

 Habitat and Conservation

 In Missouri, river cooters are usually active between April and October.
 This species is aquatic and lives in rivers and sloughs as well as larger reservoirs.
 It is rarely seen traveling on land, except for females in search of egg-laying sites.

 River cooters spend a considerable amount of time basking on logs and will quickly slide into the water at the slightest disturbance.

 Winter dormancy takes place in mud at the bottom of rivers, river sloughs, or lakes.
 This species has been observed basking in the sun on warm days in winter.